japelin/SAS_WORDLE/README.md

 # SAS_WORDLE

-Submit below code on your Base SAS9.4.
+## Submit below code on your Base SAS9.4 M6 or later.

 ```
 options dlcreatedir;